panagiotisky/Basic-To-Do-List/README.md

-A basic to-do list using HTML5 with localStorage
+A basic To-Do List using HTML5 with localStorage